ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 7. Go to the profile name, drop down to `Account Settings` and select `Security` on the screen.
 8. In the Access Tokens click `New Access Token`.
 9. Give the token a useful name e.g. `CircleCI access token` and click `Create`
-10. on the next Dialog, Copy the access token provided.
+10. On the next dialog, copy the access token provided.
 11. paste into the relevant secure vault entry for safekeeping.
 12. Click `Copy and Close`.